vkuznet/MLaaS4HEP/doc/workflow_recipe.md

 conda install keras numpy pandas
 ```

-create a new working directory and download MLaaS4HEP code
+create a new working directory and download the MLaaS4HEP code

 ```
 mkdir work_dir